-Farm subsidies are one distinct and very significant piece in the jigsaw puzzle of new farm policy.
+Farming support payments are a distinct and significant piece of new farm policy.

-But what will be recognised as a ‘public good’?
-Specifically, the Sustain alliance would like to see public investment supporting:
+What will be recognised as a public goods?
+And how would the Sustain alliance like to see public money invested into agriculture?

 Sustain is working with others, such as Greener UK and Wildlife and Countryside Link, to help secure environmental and biodiversity measures as a vital part of the basket of public goods to be provided by farmers and land managers, supported with public money.

-Sustain is also championing public health as a public good – currently largely absent from the ‘public goods’ approach.
+Sustain also champions public health as a public good – currently largely absent from the ‘public goods’ approach.
 Recognition of public health as a public good could help pave the way for beneficial improvements to farming standards, investment of public money and publicly supported research and development.

-Read a blog by Sustain's farming campaign coordinator Vicki Hird: Public health is a public good, from which the following is an extract
+Read a blog by Sustain's farming campaign coordinator Vicki Hird: Public health is a public good

-Public health expressed as a public good could include, for example, support for activities:
+Public health expressed as a public good could include support for activities:

 - contributing to healthy diets by reducing the health and economic burden of diet-related disease and making sustainably produced, fresh food available, affordable and accessible to all, by for instance:

-- specific support for diversification away from producing products we should be reducing in our diets, such as sugar,
+- specific support for diversification away from producing products we should be reducing in our diets, such as ultra-processed foods; and,

 Support our campaign